 We will be providing students with an orientation to explain all requirements and expectations, post signage regarding safety protocols in every suite, and providing a cleaning kit for each apartment/suite.
 As we continue to follow the guidance from the Los Angeles County Department of Public health, we plan to implement one or more of the following safety measures:

 - Vaccines.
-We are moving towards requiring the COVID-19 vaccine for residential students as soon as it is readily available.
-We are hopeful that students will be able to start receiving the vaccine as early as June.
+All students are required to have the COVID-19 vaccine.
 The Student Health and Wellness Center will be supporting the efforts around informing students about the vaccine, as well as updates on when and where the vaccine will be available on campus.
 Students should upload their COVID-19 vaccine records to the Owl Care portal located on the dashboard or submit an exception form.